PennLINC/qsiprep/docs/quickstart.rst

 directory.

 It is beneficial to have as much data as possible available for head motion correction.
 However, the denoising preprocessing step has important caveats that should be considered.
-It is up to the user whether ``dwidenoise`` and ``mrdegibbs`` are run on ``run-01``, ``run-02``, ``run-03`` individually before they are concatenated, or whether to combine these scans and run ``dwidenoise`` on the concatenated DWI series.
-This is an unexplored trade-off space.
-The more volumes available, the more data MP-PCA has to work with and a larger window size (specified with ``--dwi-denoise-window``) can be safely used.
-However, if there if the head is in a vastly different location in different scans, performance may be impacted.
-By default the scans in the same warped space are individually denoised before they  are concatenated.
-To denoise/unring after the scans are concatenated
+For a discussion see :ref:`merge_denoise`.

 Specifying outputs